isi-mube/isi-mube/README.md

     </a>
 </p>

 <p align="justify">&#x1F4AC; I'm a Cytotechnologist with over 5 years of experience in Cytology, Education & Digital Pathology.
-My motivation for continuous learning has led me to pursue new skills in Python, and Machine Learning for Data Analysis at Ironhack's bootcamp, currently focusing on Computer Vision to make a positive impact on Healthcare.</p>
+My motivation for continuous learning has led me to pursue new skills in Python, Machine and Deep Learning for Data Analysis at Ironhack's bootcamp, currently focusing on Computer Vision to make a positive impact on Healthcare.</p>

 Also;